-Returning Students, also referred to as readmitted students, are students who previously attended shepherd and either took a hiatus from their education or attended another university after their time at shepherd.
+Also referred to as readmitted students, returning students are those who previously attended Shepherd and either took a hiatus from their education or attended another university after their time at Shepherd.

 Students In Good Standing

 Students who take courses at another institution without prior approval, or who are absent from studies for more than two consecutive regular semesters (not including summer sessions), must re-apply through the Office of Admissions.